PDrifting/CBookDraft/book.markdown

 #### SOH (01|01)

 In networking and communication protocols, the SOH character is often used to mark the start of a message frame, helping the receiving system identify the beginning of data and properly interpret the message.
-The use of control characters like SOH is common in various communication standards, including those used in serial communication, telecommunications, and file transfer protocols.
+The use of control characters like SOH is common in various communication standards, including those used in serial communication (RS-232), telecommunications, and file transfer protocols (FTP).